JetBrains/Qodana/topics/qodana-yaml.md

 <link-summary>You can include a custom dependency in the license compatibility matrix.</link-summary>

 Currently, the license audit with %instance% is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
-If you want to include the dependency that should be mentioned in the report but is impossible to detect from the project sources, you can use `customDependencies` to specify it:
+To include the dependency that should be mentioned in the report but is impossible to detect from the project sources, use `customDependencies` to specify it:

 ```yaml
 customDependencies: